icanseetime/genre-checker/README.md

     ```sh
     git clone https://github.com/imgjeits/genre-checker.git
     ```
+3. Install dev dependencies by running either either `npm install` or `yarn install` in the terminal

 ### Setup

 1. Go to [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/) and log in with your Spotify account.
-2. Create an app and copy the client ID and client secret for the app.
+2. Create an app and note the client ID and client secret for the app
-3. Change these variables in script.js to your client ID and client secret.
+3. Create a _.env_ file and add

     ```
-    const clientID = 'YOUR CLIENT ID HERE'
-    const clientSecret = 'YOUR CLIENT SECRET HERE'
+    CLIENT_ID=<Your Client ID from Spotify>
+    CLIENT_SECRET=<Your Client Secret from Spotify>
     ```

-4. Go nuts.
+4. Go nuts

 <!-- USAGE EXAMPLES -->